Samal Island Travel Guide: Where to Stay, What to Do, and Sights to See

-Cebu Pacific flies directly to Davao City and you have 5 routes which you can choose from to take you to Samal Island.
+Cebu Pacific flies directly to Davao City, and you have 5 routes that you can choose from to take you to Samal Island.

-• Panacan Ferry Boat Landing – from Downtown Davao City
+- Panacan Ferry Boat Landing – a 15-minute drive Davao Airport and a 35-minute ride from downtown Davao City

-• From SamCo Building – buses which go directly to Samal Island via Sasa Ferry Boat
+- From SamCo Building, Bangoy St. Davao City – aircon and non-aircon buses will take you directly to Samal Island via Sasa Ferry Boat.

 From Cebu (by air or land)

-Just get on any of the ride choices after you’ve landed on Davao International Airport.
+Just get on any of the ride choices after you’ve landed at Davao International Airport.